jonas4040/jonas4040/README.md

 ### Hello, my name is Jonas.

+I'm currently working on a Developers Java Team in an Enterprise and studying at the same time Embedded Systems and C language, micropython, etc. for microcontrollers such as ESP32S3 and ATMEGA238P.
-I'm currently working on a Developers Java Team in an Enterprise, learning Java EE, Servlets, JSP; at the same time, Spring Framework, Angular, Javascript, how to model Relational Databases in SQL and so on.
+As well I'm learning Java EE, Servlets, JSP, Spring Framework, Angular, Javascript, how to model Relational Databases in SQL and so on.

 ### 🚀 Progress: